dexie/dexie-website/docs/Tutorial/Svelte.md

 Dexie v4.x comes with the best Svelte- and Sveltekit support.

-In version 3.2 we've introduced **live queries** - queries that observes the result and make your component mirror the data in real time and in version 4.0.1-alpha.10 we improved the typing compability and SvelteKit support of liveQuery().
+In version 3.2 we've introduced **live queries** - queries that observe the result and make your component mirror the data in real time and in version 4.0.1-alpha.10 we improved the typing compability and SvelteKit support of liveQuery().

 If a change is made (by the app itself or from an external tab or worker), a binary range tree algorithm will efficiently detect whether those changes would affect your queries and if so, re-execute your callback and re-render component.
 [Here's a sample app demonstrates it](https://2n8bd.csb.app/).